anthony0br/DocumentService/docs/tutorial.md

 ```

 **DataCheck**:
-Of course, we'd need a function to actualyl validate the player's data.
+Of course, we'd need a function to validate the player's data.
 This is where `dataCheck` comes in.
 It ensures the data we're working with matches the format defined in `DataSchema`
 ```lua
 local function dataCheck(value: unknown): DataSchema
 	assert(type(value) == "table", "Data must be a table")